 UAE based students choosing tertiary education in the UK will be faced with not only the prospect of leaving home for the very first time, but also living an exceedingly long way away from their parents and dealing with an entirely new environment.

-Respondent ‘Lasswade’ says, “discuss what your applicant son/daughter wants to get out of the visit with them…make lists of questions.
+Parent ‘Lasswade’ says, “discuss what your son/daughter wants to get out of the visit with them…help them make lists of questions.
 Do some pre-visit online investigation together.
 If you are going a distance, it is worth staying for a night or two and having a look around the town or city as well.
 The sheer amount of time travelling there and back might turn out to be an important factor.”

-Rodder55 says, “I'm an academic myself, it's depressing to be at open days when parents ask all the questions while their offspring - the actual applicants - stand meekly beside them.
-And, at the risk of stereotyping, it's far more often the daughters that stand silently than the sons - another reason for allowing your son or daughter to go on their own.”
+"I'm an academic myself and it's depressing to be at open days when parents ask all the questions while their offspring - the actual applicants - stand meekly beside them," Rodder55 says.
+"At the risk of stereotyping, it's far more often the daughters that stand silently than the sons - another reason for allowing your son or daughter to go on their own.”